domschrei/mallob/README.md

 Most notably, Mallob features an engine for distributed SAT solving.
 According to the [International SAT Competitions](https://satcompetition.github.io/) 2020-2022, the premier competitive events for state-of-the-art SAT solving, Mallob is consistently the strongest SAT solving system for massively parallel and distributed systems (800 physical cores) and also a highly competitive system for moderately parallel SAT solving (32 physical cores).

+Furthermore, Mallob features an engine for K-Means clustering, authored by [Michael Dörr](https://github.com/MichaelDoerr) in the scope of his Bachelor thesis.

 <hr/>

 # Setup